 Gray stone-looks are a great option if you want a classic natural look with a cooler vibe.

-Pro tip: Porcelain tile pavers feature the same water resistance as their thinner porcelain counterparts, so you can install them everywhere from your bathroom to your pool deck.
+Pro tip: gauged porcelain tile pavers feature the same water resistance as their thinner porcelain counterparts, so you can install them everywhere from your bathroom to your pool deck.

 [Related: Not Your Typical Pool Tile]